Get Rates Near You!

 Getting to Know a Company: News vs. Hype

-It’s important to separate hard news from hype when learning about a company.
+When learning about a company, it’s important to separate hard news from hype.
 Investment websites and TV programs are full of people trying to hype stocks, often because they own the stock themselves.

-To look beyond the hype, follow the periodic announcements a company makes about its progress.
-Companies will often try to put a spin on their results, but a good way to judge a company’s progress is by how well they’ve succeeded in meeting the sales, earnings, and other goals they set out in previous announcements.
+To look beyond the hype, follow a company’s periodic announcements about its progress.
+Companies will often try to spin their results, but a good way to judge a company’s progress is by how well it has succeeded in meeting the sales, earnings, and other goals it set out in previous announcements.

 Creating a Wish List